harika542/delta-data/README.md

 # delta-data
-this is about git &amp; github. this is About GIT & GITHUB.
+this is about git &amp; github. this is About GIT & GITHUB,OK.